arthyn/kartchners/site/products/shipping/shipping.md

 image: /v1637606894/kartchners/SHIPPING_MAP_3_fcpoal.jpg
 meta_title: ""
 ---
 > All shipments are shipped Monday - Wednesday.
 >
-> W﻿e will ship on Thursday but you HAVE to choose PRIORTY OVERNIGHT.
->
 > I﻿f you place an order Thursday-Sunday, it will not be shipped out until the Monday.
 >